Kamilzx/wordle-helptool/README.md

 ## Clear

-Deleted all your inputs, for a fresh new game.
+Deletes all your inputs, for a fresh new game.